F5Networks/f5-declarative-onboarding/docs/declarations/bigiq-examples.rst

 BIG-IQ example declarations
 ---------------------------

 The following are example declarations for licensing with BIG-IQ.
-See :doc:`big-iq-licensing` for detailed information about composing declarations with BIG-IQ.
+See :ref:`Composing a declaration for licensing BIG-IP with a BIG-IQ<bigiqdec>` for detailed information about composing declarations with BIG-IQ.

 See the |bigiq| documentation for more detailed information on License pool types.
 See |compat| for information on BIG-IQ and Declarative Onboarding compatibility